NatVanG/PBI-InspectorV2/README.md

 ## <a id="results"></a>Interpreting results

  If a verbose output was requested, then results for both test passes and failures will be reported.
-The JSON output is intended to be consumed by a subsequent process, for example a Power BI report may be created that uses the JSON file as a data source and visualises the PBI Inspector V2 test results.
-The HTML page is a more readable format for humans which also includes report page wireframe images when tests are at the report page level.
+The JSON output is intended to be consumed by a subsequent process, for example a Power BI report may be created that uses the JSON file as a data source to visualise the PBI Inspector V2 test results.
+The HTML page is a more readable format for humans and also includes report page wireframe images when tests are at the report page level.
 These images are intended to help the user identify visuals that have failed the test such as in the example image below.
 The PBI Inspector V2 logo is also displayed at the centre of each failing visuals as an additional identification aid when the wireframe is busy.

 ![Wireframe with failures](DocsImages/WireframeWithFailures.png)